-By law, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B).... must provide the same basic healthcare services for Inpatient care refers to care provided in a hospital or other inpatient facility.
+By law, Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B). must provide the same basic healthcare services for Inpatient care refers to care provided in a hospital or other inpatient facility.
 Inpatients are admitted and stay at least one night depending on their condition. and Outpatient Care is medical care that does not require an overnight stay at the hospital.
 Medicare Part B provides coverage for Outpatient Care. as Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage.....
+Part B is medical coverage..
 The similarities end there, so it’s important to learn what private health plans cover and how to compare plans to find the best for your needs.